korniko98/pivot-atlas/docs/artifacts/ip-address.md

 ####:octicons-arrow-right-24: Servers with same favicon

 [Favicons](https://en.wikipedia.org/wiki/Favicon) are icons displayed in browser windows or tabs when viewing a given webpage, and they are usually associated with a specific company or software component.
-When threat actors reuse software between different servers, this sometimes leads to these servers also sharing the same favicon, which can be leveraged for pivoting.
+When threat actors reuse software between different servers, this sometimes leads to these servers also sharing the same favicon, which can be leveraged for pivoting by querying [host scanning services](/tools/#host-scanners) such as [Shodan](https://www.shodan.io) (see [this blogpost](https://blog.shodan.io/deep-dive-http-favicon/) from Shodan for more information).

 !!! abstract inline end "Example"

 	Sucuri tracked a website hijacking campaign in which the threat actor compromised the hosting server and then injected malicious code into JavaScript files.
 This code consistently began with a unique string (`/*trackmyposs*/eval`).
 By querying [PublicWWW](https://publicwww.com/) for the indicative string, Sucuri were able to effectively identify many such compromised websites.[^7]

-####:octicons-arrow-right-24: Servers with similar content or appearance
+####:octicons-arrow-right-24: Servers with similar content

 When threat actors set up landing pages for a phishing campaign, they may reuse certain assets across multiple sites.
-This can be leveraged by analysts to pivot from one landing page to others by querying [host scanning](/tools/#host-scanners) platforms such as [Censys](https://search.censys.io/) or [URL scanning](/tools/#url-scanners) platforms such as [URLScan](https://urlscan.io/).
+Similarly, threat actors might inject the same malicious JavaScript or JavaScript tags into hijacked websites.
+This can be leveraged by analysts to pivot from one landing page or compromised website to others through [host scanning](/tools/#host-scanners) platforms such as [Censys](https://search.censys.io/) or [URL scanning](/tools/#url-scanners) platforms such as [URLScan](https://urlscan.io/), by searching for these particular elements.

-In other cases, phishing websites operated by the same threat actor may only share their general visual appearance, which can be leveraged as a somewhat weaker signal as well.
+In other cases, phishing websites operated by the same threat actor may only share their general visual appearance, which can occasionally be leveraged for pivoting as well, albeit as a much weaker signal, and only if content-based scanning fails to surface actual code overlap.

-Additionally, when threat actors inject malicious JavaScript or JavaScript tags into hijacked websites, analysts can search for these elements to identify other compromised servers.

 ####:octicons-arrow-right-24: Servers with same URL path